 For the solar wind data that are placed at higher entropies there is some change in the ordering on the vertical (complexity) axis between FIM and Jensen complexity, which might be due to these methods picking up different structures from the time series.
-However, these differences could also stem from how the methods are designed to detect minimal versus maximal structures plane, increasing r led to motion further away from the fBm curve.
+However, these differences could also stem from how the methods are designed to detect minimal versus maximal structures.

 In addition to forming the Fisher-Shannon information planes using permutation entropy, we formed them from the HVG degree distribution for each solar wind type.
-In these figures, the most notable feature is that for all of the magnetic field components (B_x, B_y, B_z) the solar wind events cluster below the fBm curve, while there.
-There is again more deviation in the placements for B with MCs placed furthers from , with MCs being placed above the fBm curve.
+In these figures, the most notable feature is that for all of the magnetic field components the solar wind events cluster below the fBm curve, while there is again more deviation in the placements for B with MCs placed furthers from the fBm curve.
 The rest of the analysed events are placed closer to the curve, with the highest entropies found for the fast solar wind and for one of the slow solar wind series.
 The fact that most of the solar wind series are placed very close to each other indicates that the HVG degree distributions of the series are very similar to each other.
-Again, we cannot directly compare our results to previous studies using solar wind data.
-However, to study the technique, Ravetti et al. (2014) analysed several known chaotic and stochastic processes using the Fisher-Shannon plane formed with HVG degree distributions.
-In their results, the stochastic maps were placed close to the fBm curve, while chaotic processes had higher FIM values and were placed further away from the curve.
-In our study the MCs, when analysing magnetic field magnitude, were placed in this region close to chaotic processes.
-When analysing the individual magnetic field components of solar wind, the FIM values are lower than those of the fBm curve.
-There are no clearly defined regions for stochastic or chaotic values for this plane, but the results for the MC are encouraging, as they are in line with the other methods used in this study that indicate less stochasticity for MCs when analysing magnetic field magnitude.

 Lastly, we performed an exponential fit to the tails of the HVG degree distributions.
 This fitting, following an exponential model, gives an indication of the internal structure of the time series (Lacasa and Toral, 2010).
 Again, for the magnetic field components there were no clear trends in the values between solar wind types.
-For B, the magnetic clouds had the highest values, indicating most internal structurea correlated stochastic process.
-The highest λ value was obtained by the magnetic cloud that stood out from the rest of the time series on the information planes.
+For B, the magnetic clouds had the highest values, indicating most internal structure.
+The highest λ value was obtained by the magnetic cloud that stood out from the rest on the information planes.